CaioOliveira793/rust_unit_of_work/readme.md

 ## Todo

 - [ ] Create a working example with the `tokio_postgres` client
-- [ ] Add more database connections implementations
+- [ ] Implement more database connections
   - [ ] `mysql_async`
   - [ ] `rusqlite`